hungvucoding/hungvucoding/README.md

 ---

 ## 📖 Background
-🎓 University of Economics and Law - Vietnam National University, Ho Chi Minh City (2019-2023)
+- University of Economics and Law, Vietnam National University, Ho Chi Minh City (2019–2023)
+  Bachelor degree in Internation Business
+  GPA: 3.1/4.0
-    Bachelor's Degree in International Business (GPA: 3.1/4.0) 🎓 I currently working as a junior data analyst for audit team at Profectus Vietnam
+- I currently working as a junior data analyst for audit team at Profectus Vietnam

 ---
 ## 🛠️ Skills